Word@Work, Let God's Word energise your working day!

 'Have you understood all these things?'
 Jesus asked.
 'Yes,' they replied.
 He said to them, 'Therefore every teacher of the law who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old.'
 (NIVUK)

 At the end a series of parables, Jesus asked His disciples if they understood.
-They said they had, but it is difficult to know to what extent.
-The first time people learn anything, its freshness catches their attention, and with an explanation (the disciples needed the Lord's interpretation of the parables) they have a new insight.
-However it is only when the teaching has to be used, that the deep significance dawns on them.
-That would happen after Jesus went back to heaven and the apostles were left to lead the churches.
+They said they had, although it is difficult to know to what extent.
+The first time people learn anything, its freshness catches their attention, and with an explanation (the disciples always needed the Lord's interpretation of the parables) they have a new insight.
+However, when the teaching had to be used, the Holy Spirit would show the deep significance of what they had heard.
+That would happen after Jesus went back to heaven, the Spirit was given, and the apostles were left to lead the churches (John 14:25-26).

-A 'disciple' is a 'learner' who through being taught, accumulates treasures to teach to others.
+A 'disciple' is a 'learner' who, through being taught, accumulates treasures to teach to others.
 Nobody can teach what they have not first understood for themselves.
-However, there were many 'teachers of the law' in Israel who did not understand what they had been taught and so had nothing to dispense to others.
-But Jesus had been a 'disciple' of His Father and was the Lord of heaven, so He could share its treasures.
-The disciples had learned from Jesus: they had 'real estate' laid up for them in heaven and could already draw out the treasures of divine wisdom.
-Some of those treasures were from the Old Testament and some became the New Testament as the Holy Spirit taught the apostles.
+Alas, there were many 'teachers of the law' in Israel who did not understand what they had been taught and so had nothing to dispense to others.
+But Jesus had been a 'disciple' of His Father and was the Lord of heaven, so He could share its treasures (John 14:24).
+What the disciples had learned from Jesus were treasures to be stored up and then shared as the Holy Spirit taught the apostles how to apply them (Matthew 10:19-20).

-There is no doubt that information about heaven - what it is, how to get there, who will enter and what will it be like - is a treasure that countless philosophers and religious leaders have been desperate to find.
-But it can only be given by Jesus to those who have chosen to submit their lives to Him.
-Then they store it in their hearts so that it is ready to share with whoever asks them or needs to know about Jesus (which is everybody!).
+There is no doubt that information about heaven (what it is, how to get there, who will enter and what will it be like) is a treasure store that countless philosophers and religious leaders claim to have.
+But it is only given by Jesus to those who have chosen to submit their lives to Him (Matthew 13:11-17).
+Then they store it in their hearts (Matthew 12:35) so that it is ready to share with whoever asks them or needs to know about Jesus, which is everybody!
+(2 Timothy 2:2).

 Prayer